gsoft-inc/sg-orbit/README.md

 @import "~@orbit-ui/react/[(apricot|overcast|desktop).css]";
 ```

-If your app doesn't use React or you prefer to hand-pick a few [packages](#npm-packages) to install, this is also possible.
+If your app doesn't use React or you prefer to hand-pick a few [packages](#npm-packages), this is also possible.

 Strict *peerDependencies* are defined in every packages to ensure that dependent packages are installed together.
 This means that if a required package is missing during the installation, a warning will be output by your package manager.